Repmak/sentenCPP/README.md

 todo:
 - fix token segment ids
-- handle sequences which exceed max token length
+- handle sequences which exceed max token length (use overlap and pass each batch into the onnx model)
 - use prefix trie to avoid o(n^2) of max match algo
-- implement bpe and unigram tokenizers
+- implement bpe and unigram tokenizers (not necessary for bert though)
 - support bin/h5 files?

 done: